 In a rush?
 You can skip to the Chocolate Bread with Marshmallow Glaze at my Tumblr!

-For this month, I really really wanted a good recipe.
+For this post, I really really wanted a good recipe.
 I wanted something that I could technically make for my husband on Valentine’s day, or any other special day.

 Then I tried this chocolate bread, and oh my.